AhmedFarazQaimkhani/MI-FEC/README.md

 - Linter and Prettier added
 - Using "React Hook Form" for form creation and handling
 - Using Yup for form validation
-- Using React Toastify to show success error warning
+- Using React Toastify to show success, error and warning

 ## Setup